jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 image:  todd-kent-Boston-unsplash.jpg
 tags:   Urban planning
 ---
-<small>joint work with Diego Velazquez and Marcelino Sanchez</small>
+<small>This is joint work with Diego Velazquez and Marcelino Sanchez.</small>

 ![]({{ site.baseurl }}/images/cover.png)
 *A map of Boston's streets.*